tvoul/azure-dynamic-monitor/README.md

 ### 2. Functions we wish to monitor have a tag which we will filter the resources by
 ### 3. The functions we wish to monitor are logged in the same instance of Application Insights

+## Delimitations
+It has only been tested for Function Apps containing one function.

 # Setup

 ## RBAC